 When I was a child I ate snow all the time in winter until I got really sick.
 That definitely broke my habit for good.
-But as parents we do not want watch our children suffer from unnecessary hard lessons in life.
+But as parents, we do not want to watch our children suffer from unnecessary hard lessons in life.

-It was time to deal with hair chewing habit but using gentle and respectful approach.
+It was time to deal with hair chewing habits but using a gentle and respectful approach.
 We took simple steps that resolved this issue without causing emotional damage.

-2. I shared my honest concern and help her to be aware of dangerous consequences by telling her a story of a girl, who loved chewing her hair, until she got severe pains in her stomach and could not eat or walk because her tummy was filled with her own hair.
+- I shared my honest concern and help her to be aware of dangerous consequences by telling her a story of a girl, who loved chewing her hair until she got severe pains in her stomach and could not eat or walk because her tummy was filled with her own hair.

-4. I decided to seek advice from professionals in this field and was determined to offer my daughter safe, practical but fun alternative.
+- I decided to seek advice from professionals in this field and was determined to offer my daughter a safe, practical but fun alternative.
 This is what I was so excited to find – jewelry designed especially for chewing – I decided to go with Chewigem.
-The greatest gift they offered me – was peace of mind.
+The greatest gift they offered me – was a peace of mind.

-5. We turned it into our little “secret” – something special between mummy and daughter.
-Every time I see her reach out to grab a patch of hair, I look, smile and whisper “kitty?”.
+We turned it into our little “secret” – something special between mummy and daughter.
+Every time I see her reach out to grab a patch of hair, I look smile, and whisper “kitty?”.
 She either reaches for her comforter or smiles and lets go of the hair.
 Simple, but effective.
 No embarrassing her in front of others, no nagging, no shaming.

 I would certainly recommend it to anyone who is facing similar issues with their children.
 It feels incredibly satisfying to guide my child rather than direct her towards “right” actions.